martingr1/mhdashboard/README.md

 # Features

 # Existing Features

+Code is called in an IIFE in order to preserve privacy and security.

 There are three data selectors in the introduction section that provide users an easy way to filter the data by Company type, Gender or Date.